Sunday Lunch At The White Lodge Hotel, Filey – AD

 The exterior of White Lodge, apart from being white and blending in with its neighbours, plus having a substantial sized outdoor seating and grass area with matching rattan furniture, doesn’t do much for what you’re welcomed with stepping in.
 I was quite hesitant as to what lay inside, but upon entering the restaurant area, a smile and wide eyes came across my face.
 It was perfect.
 The bar area and beyond was simply and freshly decorated.
 The pale greys and blues complimented the sea, which sat in the background as a stunning backdrop to the open restaurant that was mostly glass.
 This allowing you to really make the most of where you were whilst eating.
 Very much a key point to Sunday Lunch Filey.

 It’s always nice eating at places that appreciate their visitors wanting to know where their food has come from.
 More so from a business perspective, it’s great knowing local businesses support each other.
 It was great to see this is the case with White Lodge.
 At the bottom of their menus, was a statement saying this, which actually made us a little excited for our main course.
 The supplier, Glaves of Brompton, is one of our favourite butchers whom we use ourselves.

-With a choice of Butternut Squash soup, Breaded Fish cakes, Chicken Pate or Melon Pearls, I decided on the Breaded Fish Cakes for starter.
+With a choice of Butternut Squash soup, Breaded Fish cakes, Chicken Pate or Melon Pearls, I decided on the Breaded Fish Cakes for a starter.
 The cakes came well presented and accompanied by a small pot of homemade tartare sauce.

 Although breaded, the cakes had a crunchy exterior, so had possibly been fried, however, this was not evident at all through taste.
-Although they were fish, they were a little tasteless and could of done with a bit more fish, but, as a starter, they filled the hole.
+Although they were fish, they were a little tasteless and could have done with a bit more fish, but, as a starter, they filled the hole.
 The tartare sauce was amazing and definitely made the dish.